Languages given by Finite Automata over the Unary Alphabet: Unambiguous Finite Automata and their Algorithmic Properties

-Note that Okhotin \cite{Ok12} provides an upper bound by converting the UFAs into DFAs and then carrying out the operations with DFAs.
+Note that Okhotin \cite{Ok12} provides an upper bound for evaluating formulas over UFAs by first converting UFAs into DFAs and then carrying out the operations with DFAs.
 These operations run in time polynomial in the size of the DFAs constructed.
-While the size lower bound for concatenation of two $n$-state UFAs is just $2^{\Omega(n^{1/6})}$, the following conditional bound on the computational complexity of finding an UFA for the concatenation is \ifx\versy\webpage $2^{\Omega'(n^{1/4})}$ when using the Exponential Time Hypothesis. \fi \ifx\versy\conf $2^{\Omega'(n^{1/4})}$ when using the Exponential Time Hypothesis -- for details see the appendix. \fi